Life Enjoyed

 What is the joy you long for?
 Do you recognize it when it’s staring you in the face?
 A recent sermon helped me to see that we all have our brokenness.
 That is really the only thing we have to offer God.
 He takes it, gently picking up the pieces cradling our very hearts close to His.
 Some of the pieces we smashed, other pieces were destroyed by another or many.

-You ever pay attention to the verses in Scripture that list our deadness and hopelessness, and then the words come, like a rushing waterfall quenching our dry, parched souls – “BUT GOD”!
+Have you ever noticed the verses in Scripture that condemn us in our deadness?
+It seems hopeless.
+Then the words come, like a rushing waterfall quenching our dry, parched souls – “BUT GOD”!
 It’s there in black and white, the turning point in the whole redemption Story.
 He has not left us to ourselves.
-The Lord really does save the day and He really does ride in on a great white horse fighting for His Beloved, the Church, you.
-I know this because as I read the pages in Ephesians the words leap out, asking me to take notice of the treasure of joy right in front of me.
+The Lord really does save the day and ride in on a great white horse fighting for His Beloved, the Church, you.
+The words in Ephesians leap out, asking us to take notice of the treasure of joy right in front of our eyes.

 “But God, being rich in mercy, because of the great love with which He loved us, even when we were dead in our trespasses, made us alive together with Christ – by grace you have been saved –“ (2:4-5 ESV)